Pride House: Toronto Pan American Games 2015

 The PrideHouseTO Initiative is a comprehensive, province-wide engagement and activation strategy for the lesbian, gay, bi, trans, queer (LGBTQ) communities in Ontario during and leading up to the 2015 Pan American Games.
 The initiative is a collaboration of over 12 organizations representing social services, education, government, labour, business and sport and recreation sectors.
 This initiative has been planned for the 2015 Pan American Games in Toronto and this would be the second time that a Pride House has been provided for a multi-sport event in North America after the 2010 Olympic Games in Vancouver.

 PrideHouseTO opened July 8, 2015 and ran until July 26 at The 519 and Barbara Hall Park in the Church and Wellesley neighbourhood of Toronto.
 The venue was officially opened by out Canadian soccer player Erin McLeod and Toronto city councillor Kristyn Wong-Tam.

 Smaller Pride Houses were also held in numerous other Ontario cities, as a way to expand the visibility of LGBT issues in sport.
 At least 15 "ambassadors" were trained by the Pride House committee to organize local events in their home cities.

 PyeongChang Winter Olympics 2018

 After local organizers failed to secure South Korean government support or sufficient private funding, the Canadian Olympic Committee entered an agreement with Pride House International to host a Pride House during the PyeongChang Olympics.
 A corner of Canada Olympic House was set aside as an open-access Pride House for the duration of the games.

+Paris Summer Olympics 2024

+The Paris Olympics hosted a Pride House for the 191 LGBTQ athletes and supporters.
+It was located in a boat on the Seine.